mpyatkov/rnaseq_pipeline/Scripts/10_TACO/README.txt

 4 Step description
 ==================

+  The step executes 2 times and produces 2 Job_Summary directories (Job_Summary_RefOn, Job_Summary_RefOff).
+The only difference between
+  two executions that in case of RefOn the step will use *TACO_STRINGTIE_REFERENCE* for StringTie, in the case of RefOff, StringTie will not use any reference GTF and creates de-novo assembly.
+The main reason for this is that StringTie without reference (RefOff) can find potentially new isoforms.
+Thus the following description will be the same for both modes (RefOn, RefOff), but keep in mind that we run it twice.

-  The step consist of two 3 jobs which are dependent to each other.
+  The step consist of two 2 jobs which are dependent to each other.
 First of all the pipeline calculates individual GTF files (run_assembler.qsub).
 Until all individual GTF files are counted we cannot run the TACO meta-assembler.